-The majestic Indian peafowl is quite common around the Gelephu region, which borders the Indian State of Assam.
-You may encounter all four species of hornbills found in Bhutan - the rufous-necked, great, oriental pied-hornbill, and wreathed hornbill.
-Other large colorful birds you may see in this region are the Indian roller, dollar bird, red-naped ibis, parakeets, and several waterbirds.
+The majestic Indian peafowl is common around the Gelephu region, which borders the Indian State of Assam.
+You may encounter all four species of hornbills found in Bhutan - the rufous-necked, great, and wreathed hornbill, and the oriental pied-hornbill.
+Other large colorful birds you may find are the Indian roller, dollar bird, red-naped ibis, parakeets, and several waterbirds.